 The application broadly includes personal information, beneficiary information, health questions (if applying for Simplified Issue), and payment information.
 In the next section, we will cover the health questions asked on the application.

 When applying for Simplified Issue Life Insurance, Sons of Norway will use third-party data to determine your approval.
-This includes Motor Vehicle Report, the Medical Information Bureau, and Prescription History.
+This includes the Motor Vehicle Report, the Medical Information Bureau, and Prescription History.

 You can expect the entire process to take about 25 minutes to complete.